smallnest/libra-wallet/README.md

 It uses [codemaveric/libra-go](github.com/codemaveric/libra-go) as the libra client library.

-**Notice**: It is a a simle example only for single user and implemented for technical verification.
+**Notice**: It is a a simple example and implemented for technical verification.